 - What are X-VPN’s security and privacy practices like?

-- Can X-VPN unblock streaming sites, like Netflix, Amazon Prime Video, and BBC iPlayer?
+- Does X-VPN work with streaming sites, like Netflix, Amazon Prime Video, and BBC iPlayer?

 - Does X-VPN work in China?